tunguskhan/emagoediv2/docker.md

 When you see the message  `Use the app with http://0.0.0.0:7865/` in the console, you can access the URL in your browser.

-Your models and outputs are stored in the `fooocus-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes`.
+Your models and outputs are stored in the `emagoediv-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes`.

 ## Details

 ### Update the container manually

-When you are using `docker compose up` continuously, the container is not updated to the latest version of Fooocus automatically.
+When you are using `docker compose up` continuously, the container is not updated to the latest version of emagoediv automatically.
-Run `git pull` before executing `docker compose build --no-cache` to build an image with the latest Fooocus version.
+Run `git pull` before executing `docker compose build --no-cache` to build an image with the latest emagoediv version.
 You can then start it with `docker compose up`

 ### Import models, outputs